zsdai/learn-git/readme.txt

-git is a distribute control system
+git is a distribute control system.